Award for Outstanding Research & Innovation

 Letters of Support

 In addition to the nomination form, a minimum of 3 letters of recommendation that reflect on the influence the nominee has had on Canada’s beef industry are also required.
-At least one letter should be from the scientific community (i.e. researcher or student) and at least one from an industry stakeholder (i.e. beef producer, staff from an industry organization excluding the Canadian Cattlemen's Association and the BCRC).
+At least one letter should be from the scientific community (i.e. researcher or student) and at least one from an industry stakeholder (i.e. beef producer or staff from an industry organization excluding the Canadian Cattlemen's Association and the BCRC).
 If a nomination is submitted by an organization, its staff are excluded from providing any of the corresponding letters of support.
 Letters should reference the nominee’s contribution to the competitiveness and sustainability of the Canadian beef industry through research, communication, and collaboration.
 Additional support documents are welcome.

 The recipient of the 2017 award will be announced at the Canadian Beef Industry Conference in 2017.